playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 ![The same colored boxes but green appears to be on top](./boxes_green_top.png)

 This is because browsers paint positioned elements before non-positioned elements.
-This means that our `relative` positioned element is painted first, and seems to takes priority in the `z` layer over non-positioned elements.
+This means that our `relative` positioned element is painted first and seems to take priority in the `z` layer over non-positioned elements.

 # Understanding more rules of Painting Order